 The difference between a suggestion box and a working idea management system comes down to four elements.

 Targeted campaigns.
 Instead of a generic inbox, you run focused idea campaigns around specific business challenges.
 This gives employees context and direction, which dramatically improves the quality of submissions.
-A campaign focused on "How can we reduce packaging waste?" will generate far more useful ideas than "What would improve our operations?"
+A campaign focused on "How can we reduce packaging waste?" will generate far more useful ideas than "What would improve our operations?".
+The 5-part idea challenge framework is the fastest way to get this right on your first run.

 Defined workflows.
 Every idea follows a clear path: submission, initial screening, evaluation, decision, and either implementation or documented rejection.
 Contributors can see where their idea is in the process at any time.
 This transparency is critical.
 An idea sitting in limbo is worse than an idea that is rejected with clear reasoning.